 Kobayashi: Our philosophy is to support creators with technology and that’s always been our desire.
 We want to cheer on all those new creators who have taken their first steps into creation.

 ─Are there any issues Celsys expects to face, or future goals?

 Kobayashi: In terms of marketing, we are expecting younger generations to own computers less, so we’ll need to figure out how to approach those users.
 And with international customers – the further they are from our HQ, the harder it is for our voice to reach them.
 So, we need to think about how to connect with them.

 Yokotsuka: It’s important to have a lot of useful functions.
 But it’s also really important to make sure you’re not losing performance.
 You don’t want what you’re offering to get out of hand.

-Watanabe: The web service end of things have been around about 10 years, but we’ve got to maintain servers and also occasionally it’s been contradictory to functions that users wanted.
+Watanabe: The web service end of things has been around for about 10 years, but we’ve got to maintain servers and also occasionally it’s been contradictory to functions that users wanted.
 How we should roll things out, what will get the best results, that’s the most important thing.
 It’s our mission, you could say.

 ─Anything you want to say to the users?